rasulkhan-RK/python_pro/README.md

  <h3>15.
 Vowel Counter</h3>
  <p>A Python script that counts the number of vowels (A, E, I, O, U) in a given string.
 It helps practice string iteration and basic counting logic.</p>

+ <h3>16.
+Flip Coin – Heads or Tails</h3>
+ <p>A tiny Python game that flips a coin and shows Heads or Tails.
+Just for fun!</p>

+ <h3>17.
+Random Recipe Generator</h3>
+ <p>A fun Python project that picks a random recipe for you to try.
+Great for when you can’t decide what to cook!</p>

 <h4>Key Features:</h4>
 <ul>
   <li>Play against the computer</li>